Best Tablets for Work (2026)

 Best Premium: iPad Pro 13-inch M5 (~$1,299) — Check price

-The M5 chip makes this faster than most laptops, and the 13-inch tandem OLED display at 1,600 nits peak brightness is the best screen on any tablet.
+The M5 chip makes this faster than most laptops — 10-15% CPU and 30-35% GPU gains over the M4 iPad Pro — and the 13-inch tandem OLED display at 1,600 nits peak brightness is the best screen on any tablet.
 Stage Manager lets you arrange up to four overlapping windows with external display support.
 The nano-texture display option eliminates glare for outdoor work.
-Thunderbolt/USB4 connectivity enables professional workflows with external storage and displays.
-The main drawback: a complete productivity setup (tablet + Magic Keyboard + Apple Pencil Pro) runs ~$1,727-$1,777. [src1, src3, src5]
+Thunderbolt/USB4 connectivity enables professional workflows with external storage and displays, and 50% charging now takes ~35 minutes with the 40W Dynamic Power Adapter.
+The main drawback: a complete productivity setup (tablet + Magic Keyboard + Apple Pencil Pro) runs ~$1,727-$1,777.
+Reviewers generally agree M4 owners should skip this generation. [src1, src3, src5]

 Best for Desktop Software: Microsoft Surface Pro 13-inch (~$999) — Check price